profunktor/fs2-rabbit/site/src/main/tut/resiliency.md

 # Resiliency

-If you want your program to run forever with automatic error recovery you can choose to run your program in a loop that will restart every certain amount of specified time with an exponential backoff.
-An useful `StreamLoop` object that you can use to achieve this is provided by the library.
+If you want your program to run forever with automatic error recovery you can choose to run your program in a loop that will restart every certain amount of specified time with an exponential backoff then `StreamLoop` is all you're looking for.

-So, for  given `Fs2 Rabbit` program defined as `Stream[F, Unit]`, a resilient app will look like follows:
+For a given `Fs2 Rabbit` program defined as `Stream[F, Unit]`, a resilient app will look as follow:

 ```tut:book
 import cats.effect.IO